 - 1.1.
 Fairfield School of Business (FSB) recognises that students are unlikely to achieve their degree award if they do not attend and engage with their programme of study.
 The School distinguishes between attendance the physical presence at timetabled events connected to the programme and engagement general interaction with academic and support staff and submitting formative and summative assessments.
 As a responsible academic institution, it has a duty to monitor students' and to intervene if the level of attendance and engagement suggests that underachievement will occur.
 Such interventions will primarily seek to determine the reasons for this and explore all options for supporting students to resume their studies in a way that gives them the best chance of success. - 1.2.
 FSB's pastoral database monitors students' overall engagement with their programmes and identifies any students who are at academic risk to the School's Registry and Student Support teams.
-By 'academic risk' we refer to students at risk of not completing their degree, or achieving a lower level of attainment than they are capable of because of non-engagement
+By 'academic risk' we refer to students at risk of not completing their degree, or achieving a lower level of attainment than they are capable of because of nonengagement.

 1.3.
-FSB will:
+It is FSB's policy to:

-- clearly communicate the School's expectations around attendance and assignment submissions to students at their induction, and the consequences of not meeting these, - ii. proactively identify and support students who are at academic risk due to nonattendance, poor punctuality or non-submission of assignments, - iii. give students the opportunity to excuse themselves from lessons if they genuinely cannot attend and provide a reasonable opportunity for them to catch up with the programme content, - iv. ensure procedures are in place for students to notify the School of any mitigating circumstances that have affected their ability to participation in summative assessment, - v. direct 'at risk' students to internal and external support services that can help them overcome any impediment to study or assessment that they may be facing, - vi. ensure students have an opportunity to interrupt or defer their studies in the event of compelling personal circumstances that make continued study unfeasible, - vii. suspend students if their non-engagement raises serious concerns about their ability to continue on the programme, and ensure that changes of circumstances are promptly reported to external awarding and funding bodies,
+- i. clearly communicate the School's expectations around attendance and assignment submissions to students at their induction, and the consequences of not meeting these, - ii. proactively identify and support students who are at academic risk due to nonattendance, poor punctuality or non-submission of assignments, - iii. give students the opportunity to excuse themselves from lessons if they genuinely cannot attend and provide a reasonable opportunity for them to catch up with the programme content, - iv. ensure procedures are in place for students to notify the School of any mitigating (or 'exceptional'/'extenuating') circumstances that have affected their ability to participation in summative assessment, - v. direct 'at risk' students to internal and external support services that can help them overcome any impediment to study or assessment that they may be facing, - vi. ensure students have an opportunity to interrupt or defer their studies in the event of compelling personal circumstances that make continued study unfeasible, - vii. suspend students if their non-engagement raises serious concerns about their ability to continue on the programme, and ensure that changes of circumstances are promptly reported to external awarding and funding bodies,

-- viii. promptly withdraw students from a programme where there is no reengagement following a suspension, - ix. ensure students are aware of their recourse to appeal a decision to suspend or withdraw them from their programme in accordance with the relevant appeals procedures. - 1.4.
+- viii. promptly withdraw students from a programme where there is no reengagement following a suspension, - ix. ensure students are aware of their recourse to appeal a decision to suspend or withdraw them from their programme. - 1.4.
 FSB understands the impact that an undisclosed disability, learning need or mental health concern can have on a student's academic performance and wellbeing.
-Students will be encouraged to know if they have any specific learning, support or accessibility needs so that we can accommodate these in accordance with our Student Support and Reasonable Adjustments policies. - 1.5.
-Any decisions that may affect a students' enrolment status will be made on a case-by-case basis by the FSB 14-Day Panel or at The Student Engagement and Academic Performance Meeting (SEAP), which consult all relevant stakeholders to ensure that decisions made are in the students' best interests and adhere to the academic regulations of FSB's awarding bodies. - NB: Where FSB delivers programmes that are awarded by a partner university, the procedures for withdrawing students and considering appeals may vary in accordance with that university's regulations.
-Upon notifying students of their suspension from the programme for reasons of non-attendance or non-engagement, students will be informed of any specific action they need to take. - 1.6.
-Any decision on suspension or withdrawal of a student under this Policy will be made by a properly constituted Examination Board pertaining to the achievement or otherwise of all or part of the assessment schedule for their degree.
+Students will be encouraged to let us know if they have any specific learning, support or accessibility needs so that we can accommodate these in accordance with our Reasonable Adjustments policy. - 1.5.
+Any decisions that may affect a students' enrolment status will be made on a case-by-case basis by the FSB 14-Day Panel or at The Student Engagement and Academic Performance Meeting (SEAP), which consult all relevant stakeholders to ensure that decisions made are in the students' best interests and adhere to the academic regulations of FSB's awarding bodies\.

+\NB: Where FSB delivers programmes that are validated by an external awarding body, the procedures for withdrawing students and considering appeals may vary in accordance with that awarding body's regulations.
+Upon notifying students of their suspension from the programme for reasons of non-attendance or non-engagement, students will be informed of any specific action they need to take.

-2. Expected Attendance and Engagement from Students
+2. Expectations around Attendance and Engagement from Students